ericlackey/netsuite-field-finder/README.md

 ## Release Notes

+### 0.18
+- Rename Native Fields to Standard Fields to align with NetSuite terminology

 ### 0.17
 - Allow the use of arrow up/down keys to select the next field in the dropdown list
 - Allow the use of enter/tab key to select the selected field in the dropdown list